Arlington Boulevard (Route 50) at Irving Street

 Left-turn traffic volumes are low throughout the day, typically falling between 5-25 vehicles per hour compared to the typical traffic volumes along Arlington Boulevard of 1,500 to 3,000 vehicles per hour.

 A notice went out to the public in advance of the left turn prohibition at Arlington Boulevard onto Irving Street.
-The County will be reaching out to the community in the coming months on the upcoming corridor study – and particularly prior to implementing any additional improvements.
+The County will continue to involve the community in the coming months on safety improvements particularly prior to implementation.